-Limited Payment Whole Life You can make limited payments for 10 years, 15 years, or 20 years.
+- Limited Payment Whole Life You can make limited payments for 10 years, 15 years, or 20 years.
 You can even choose to make payments until you turn 65.

-Single Premium Payment Whole Life You make a one-time payment to the policy and in return, you get the death benefit that is guaranteed until you pass away.
+- Single Premium Payment Whole Life You make a one-time payment to the policy and in return, you get the death benefit that is guaranteed until you pass away.
 The cash investment accrues very quickly because the policy is completely covered.

 You might want to look into their riders such as Child Term Rider, Accelerated Death Benefit, Waiver of Premium, and Guaranteed Purchase Option.

 They are a great company for this market due to their very competitive pricing for older shoppers.
 Your premiums and coverage are guaranteed as long as the policy is paid.
-Their whole life is available for all age groups up to 80-years-of-age.
+Their policy is available for all age groups up to 80-years-of-age.
 This policy also offers tax-deferred cash value which accumulates and can be borrowed against.
 Transamerica also has an excellent A+ rating from A.M.
 Best company.

 United Of Omaha offers plans to choose from, Level and Graded along with excellent riders to choose from.

-Level Benefit: This plan is available for ages 45 to 85 and has a face amount between $2,000 to $40,000.
+- Level Benefit: This plan is available for ages 45 to 85 and has a face amount between $2,000 to $40,000.
 They also provide an Accelerated Death Benefit for Terminal Illness or Nursing Home Confinement Rider.

-Graded Benefit: This plan is available for those between the ages of 45 to 80 with face amounts between $2,000 to $20,000 and a 2-year graded death benefit.
+- Graded Benefit: This plan is available for those between the ages of 45 to 80 with face amounts between $2,000 to $20,000 and a 2-year graded death benefit.
 United Of Omaha has an A+ rating from A.M.
 Best Company.

-Below is summary of some of the top whole life insurance companies and their dividend averages over time.
+Below is summary of some of the top insurers and their dividend averages over time.

-Below is summary of some of the top whole life insurance companies and their dividend averages over time.
+Here’s a quick comparison of the top whole life insurance companies and their dividend averages over 10 and 15 years.

 |Company Name||10 yr average||15 Yr Average|